-PK314 - PK314 was discovered during the 2015 drilling program (four drill holes).
-The kimberlite has been drilled to vertical a depth of approximately 213 m and appears to be an E-W trending vertically emplaced pipe-like body that is 25 m wide with a minimum length of approximately 40 m and located immediately up ice from a high priority pyrope garnet anomaly.
+PK314 - PK314 was discovered in the north Pikoo area during the 2015 drilling program.
 A 476 kg sample of drill core from PK314 was processed by caustic fusion and returned 23 diamonds greater than the 0.106mm sieve class.
-Further drilling of PK314 is likely not warranted.

-PK312 - Kimberlite PK312 was discovered during the 2015 drilling program.
-Two 1.5m intervals of coherent hypabyssal kimberlite were encountered in drill holes DDH PK-28 (-45/025) and DDH PK-29 (-60/025).
-Both holes were drilled from the same set up and the body is estimated to have a near vertical orientation.
-The kimberlite contains a good mantle sample with abundant visual KIMs.
-A 14.5 kg sample of PK312 returned five diamonds including four greater than the 0.106mm sieve size and one greater than the 0.150mm sieve class.
+PK312 - Kimberlite PK312 was discovered in the east Pikoo area during the 2015 drilling program.
+A 14.5 kg sample from two 1.5m intervals of coherent hypabyssal kimberlite returned five diamonds including four greater than the 0.106mm sieve size and one greater than the 0.150mm sieve class.
 The sample size is very small but has confirmed PK312 to be diamond bearing.

-PK311 - On September 8, 2015 the Company reported that PK311 has been confirmed as a kimberlite by the recovery of hundreds of kimberlite indicator minerals from a 1.45kg sample of a semi consolidated, black micaceous unit drilled over an interval of approximately 3 metres at the top of hole DDH PK23 (-60/156).
-The sample returned KIMs including mantle-derived pyrope and eclogitic garnet and Mg-ilmenite.
-PK311 is a magnetic, weathered black micaceous unit with local green to white carbonate fracture fillings and veinlets crosscutting an adjacent country rock breccia unit.
-The size and orientation of the body is unknown and further drilling is required to fully define its extent.
+PK311 - On September 8, 2015 the Company reported that PK311 was confirmed as a kimberlite by the recovery of hundreds of kimberlite indicator minerals from a 1.45kg sample of a semi consolidated, black micaceous unit drilled over an interval of approximately 3 metres at the top of hole DDH PK23 (-60/156).
 A small 4.74 kg composite sample from PK311 returned two diamonds including one greater than the 0.106 mm sieve size and one greater than the 0.212 mm sieve size.
-This result confirms the PK311 kimberlite as diamond bearing and indicates that further evaluation is warranted.
+This result confirms the PK311 kimberlite as diamond bearing.